eProsima/vulcanexus/docs/rst/tutorials/micro/build_system_components/build_system_components.rst

 Arduino
 ^^^^^^^

-`Arduino <https://www.arduino.cc/>`_ is the reference development framework for newbies in the embedded world.
+`Arduino <https://www.arduino.cc/>`_ is the reference development framework to introduce new users to the embedded world.
 Using their **user-friendly IDE and tools**, Arduino users can easily go from their first blinky LED to the their own micro-ROS applications.

 micro-ROS for Arduino provides a set of prebuilt libraries for reference platforms so the user do not have to handle the micro-ROS build procedure.
 Also, for advanced users, instructions for customizing the installation and recompiling the library are provided.